USS PAUL HAMILTON DDG 60

 July 31, The guided-missile destroyer pulled into Hong Kong for a liberty port visit.

-August 21, USS Paul Hamilton returned home after a seven-month underway period.
-While in the 5th Fleet Area of Responsibility (AoR) the ship participated in exercises Arabian Gauntlet and Nautical Union.
+August 21, USS Paul Hamilton returned to Pearl Harbor after a seven-month deployment.
+The ship also participated in exercises Arabian Gauntlet and Nautical Union.

 Janaury 12, 2010 Cmdr.
 Edward J. Eder relieved Cmdr.
 Brent E. Smith as CO of the Paul Hamilton.